SebastianBocquet/pygtc/README.rst

 Documentation
 -------------
-Documentation is hosted at `ReadTheDocs <http://pygtc.readthedocs.io/>`_, or check out `demo.ipynp <https://github.com/SebastianBocquet/pygtc/blob/master/demo.ipynb>`_, in this repository, for a working example.
+Documentation is hosted at `ReadTheDocs <http://pygtc.readthedocs.io/>`_.
+Find an exhaustive set of examples there!

-To build your own local copy of the documentation you'll need to install sphinx.
-Then you can run ``make html`` from within the ``docs`` folder.

 Citation
 --------